 Applicable Law: All applicable laws and all applicable rules and regulations made by any judicial, regulatory, tax or other governmental authority, including, without limitation, the constitutions, articles, by-laws, rules, regulations, policies, procedures and interpretations of the exchanges, markets and clearing houses to which Orders are routed or Trades are executed or cleared, in the course of providing our services to you including, without limitation, the Act, Regulations and Data Protection Laws.

-Base Currency: The base currency of your Revolut Account is AUD.
+Base Currency: The base currency of your Revolut Personal Account is AUD.

 Commission: The commission we charge on each Trade you make outside of your monthly Limit (see the fees section below for more information).

 Commission-free Limit: The number of Trades which you can make without having to pay us a commission (sometimes referred to as a brokerage fee).
 This limit is based on your Revolut plan (one of Standard, Premium or Metal) – see the fees section below for more information.

 Extended Market Hours: This includes both the Pre-Market Hours and the Post-Market Hours.
 Orders submitted during Extended Market Hours can only be Limit Orders.

 Instruments: These include shares, fractions of shares and ETFs available via the Revolut app, for which you may submit orders.

 Limit Order: An Order to buy or sell at specified price or better.
 Buy Limit Orders will be executed at the specified price or lower, Sell Limit Orders will be executed at the specified price or higher.
 While you receive price protection, there is a possibility that the Order may not be executed at all.
 By choosing to use Revolut's Limit Order service you agree that we will not disclose or publish details of your unexecuted limit orders.
 Not available for orders in fractional shares.